emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

 .. note::

-    Some :term:`pool classes <pool class>` have debugging counterparts that automatically overwrite free space with a pattern of bytes of your choosing.
+    Some :term:`pool classes` have debugging counterparts that automatically overwrite free space with a pattern of bytes of your choosing.
 See :ref:`topic-debugging`.

 Example: inserting into a doubly linked list